JasonDClarke/carousel/README.md

 ## Quickstart

-1. Link the css file css/Carousel.css into your css file.
+1. Link the css file css/Carousel.css into your html file.

 2. in html body: a continer div with an id selector.
 This is where your carousel will live.